-(a) Impact of adopting new, revised, or amended standards and interpretations endorsed by the Financial Supervisory Commission, R.O.C. ("FSC")
+(a) The impact of the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. ("FSC") which have already been adopted.

-The Company has initially adopted the following new amendments, which do not have a significant impact on its financial statements, from January 1, 2020:
+The Company has initially adopted the following new amendments, which do not have a significant impact on its financial statements, from January 1, 2021: